 The assessment of appropriate penalties and notification will follow the guidelines set out in the publications section of INFORMS Policies and Procedures manual as summarized below (to download the entire section, click here and select "Publications":

-The Editors-in-Chief, and their respective Editorial Boards, are the primary means of detecting plagiarism in manuscripts submitted to INFORMS journals.
-Complainants shall bring cases of suspected author misconduct to the attention of the Editor-in-Chief (EIC).
-The EIC shall ensure that the following documentation is provided: written description of the alleged misconduct; title of the manuscript; full list of author names; for alleged plagiarized manuscript – title, list of author names and publication in which the manuscript appeared; for use of ideas – title of idea, full list of creators and date of creation; copies of both manuscripts; full name and address of complainant.
-An Editor-in-Chief (EIC), after being made aware of a suspicion of plagiarism, shall review all evidence and make a preliminary judgment regarding the claim.
-As part of the EIC's deliberation, it is required that the authors be contacted and provided an opportunity to rebut the charge.
-If the EIC finds sufficient evidence for justification of a charge of plagiarism, the EIC shall forward all materials to the Vice President of Publications for further review.
+The editors-in-chief, and their respective editorial boards, are the primary means of detecting plagiarism in manuscripts submitted to INFORMS journals.
+An editor-in-chief, after being made aware of a suspicion of plagiarism, shall review all evidence and make a preliminary judgment regarding the claim.
+As part of the editors-in-chief’s deliberation, it is required that the authors be contacted and provided an opportunity to rebut the charge.
+If the editor-in-chief finds sufficient evidence for justification of a charge of plagiarism, he or she shall forward all materials to the vice president of publications for further review.

-Upon receipt of materials in support of a charge of plagiarism, the Vice President of Publications shall appoint an ad hoc committee to make a determination of the charge.
-The committee shall include, at a minimum, the Vice President of Publications and at least three other persons.
-At the discretion of the Vice President of Publications, other members of the Publications Committee may be appointed to the ad hoc committee, including the EIC who has presented the charge of plagiarism.
+Upon receipt of materials in support of a charge of plagiarism, or written appeal of the editor-in-chief’s preliminary decision to dismiss the charge of plagiarism, the vice president of publications shall appoint an ad hoc committee to make a determination of the charge.
+The committee shall include, at a minimum, the vice president of publications and at least three other persons.
+At the discretion of the vice president of publications, other members of the Publications Committee may be appointed to the ad hoc committee, including the editor-in-chief who has presented the charge of plagiarism.

 The ad hoc committee shall first contact the author(s) in writing and ask for a response to the charge.
-Based on the response, the ad hoc committee may obtain additional information, which may include a review of the manuscript in question by experts to help determine the level of plagiarism.
-The ad hoc committee shall determine whether the charge is to be upheld and, if so, the sanction which is to be enforced against the authors.
+The ad hoc committee shall determine whether the charge is to be upheld and, if so, the sanction that is to be enforced against the authors.
 Sanctions would typically include a ban from submission to INFORMS journals for a period of time.
 Additionally, it is required that any author found guilty of plagiarism who also holds an editorial office at an INFORMS journal will be dismissed from that office.
 The ad hoc committee has the sole responsibility and authority to determine the sanction.
 Sanctions may be applied unevenly in the case of multiple authors.

-Once the finding and the sanction is determined, the Vice President of Publications will communicate the results in writing to the author(s) and make the finding known to all current INFORMS EICs.
+Once the finding and the sanction are determined, the vice president of publications will communicate the results in writing to the author(s) and make the finding known to all current INFORMS editors-in-chief.
 If the charge is not upheld, the process ends and no further actions are taken.
 In particular, the results are only communicated to those persons already involved in the process.

-The decision of the committee may be appealed within 30 days of receiving written notification from the Vice President of Publications by written notification to the Executive Director of INFORMS.
-In this case, the President will appoint an appeal committee, which includes the Vice President of Publications but may not include any other members of the ad hoc committee.
+The decision of the committee may be appealed by written notification to the president of INFORMS.
+In this case, the president will appoint an appeal committee, which will not include any members of the ad hoc committee.
 The appeal committee will review the charges and make a final determination.
 The result will be communicated back to the author(s) within 60 days of receipt of the appeal notification.

-If a determination of plagiarism has been made, and after any appeals are exhausted, the ad hoc committee will determine appropriate steps both to ensure that it does not happen again and, if the plagiarized paper has appeared in print, to possibly notify the readership.
-These steps may include notification of the employer(s) of the author(s), and if the paper has appeared in print, public notification to the readership.
+If a determination of plagiarism has been made, and after any appeals are exhausted, the ad hoc committee will determine appropriate steps to ensure that it does not happen again For those papers that have not yet appeared in print, these steps may include cancellation of the review process or nullification of the decision to publish had the paper been accepted, notification of the employer(s) of the author(s), and public notification to the readership.
+If the paper has appeared in print a further sanction may include its retraction.